charlessolar/TodoMVC-DDD-CQRS-EventSourcing/README.md

 In a nut shell - commands are everything that want to change the application state.
 Queries are anything that want to read application state.  **There is no overlap**

 Commands do not return any data other than if they were *Accepted* or *Rejected*.
 Accepted meaning the change was saved and read models will be updated.
 Rejected meaning the command failed validation or was not valid to be run at this time.
-(One example would be trying to invoice a sales order twice)
+(One example would be trying to invoice a sales order which has already been invoiced)

 ## Architecture Overview